Delta Scuti variable

 A Delta Scuti variable (sometimes termed dwarf cepheid when the V-band amplitude is larger than 0.3 mag.) is a class of pulsating star, comprising several sub-classes of object with A- or F-type spectra.

-The variables follow a period-luminosity relation in certain passbands like other standard candles such as Cepheids. and, together with classical cepheids, are important standard candles.
+The variables follow a period-luminosity relation in certain passbands like other standard candles such as Cepheids.
+Delta Scuti variables are standard candles.
 They have been used to establish the distance to the Large Magellanic Cloud, globular clusters, open clusters, and the Galactic Center.
 The OGLE and MACHO surveys have detected nearly 3,000 Delta Scuti variables in the Large Magellanic Cloud.

 Typical brightness fluctuations of Delta Scuti variables are from 0.003 to 0.9 magnitudes in V over a period of a few hours, although the amplitude and period of the fluctuations can vary greatly.
+Indeed, Delta Scuti variables exhibit an overtone pulsation period boundary with classical Cepheids near 0.23-0.5 days.
 They are usually A0 to F5 type giant, subgiant, or main sequence stars.
 The high-amplitude Delta Scuti variables are also called AI Velorum stars, after the prototype AI Velorum.
 SX Phoenicis variables are generally considered to be a subclass of Delta Scuti variables that contain Population II stars, often blue stragglers, and can be found in globular clusters.
 SX Phe variables also follow a period-luminosity relation.
 One last sub-class are the pre-main sequence (PMS) Delta Scuti variables, stars that are more luminous than main sequence stars of the same temperature, still contracting towards the main sequence.